seeddisperser/standard-toolkit/packages/design-system/src/documentation/contribution.md

 OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License. -->

-# Contributing to the C2 Design System (C2DS)
+# Contributing to the C2 design system

 ## Overview

-When contributing components to C2DS, keep in mind that the mental model is not that of a commercial component library.
+When contributing components to the design system, keep in mind that the mental model is not that of a commercial component library.
 Because it is intended to be used across multiple applications with complex and specific requirements, we optimize for flexibility, granularity and favor composition rather than large and specialized "mega" components.

 That focus on flexibility requires adherence to a few guidelines: